-In this section we perform a stacking analysis to unveil the average properties of the HAD galaxy cluster candidates.
-In particular, we focus on the average sub-millimeter SED, on the stacked lensing signal, and on color-color diagnostic using WISE catalog sources.
+In this section, we perform a stacking analysis to unveil the average properties of the HAD sources.
+In particular, we focus on the average sub-millimeter SED, on the stacked lensing signal, and on color-color diagnostic using the WISE galaxy catalogue.